- OPTION 1 - Use the Branch SDK to manage all calls to SKAdNetwork

 - In the

-SKAdNetwork Configsection of the Branch dashboard, select all app events you want Branch to send to Apple for attribution.
+SKAdNetwork Configsection of the Branch dashboard, select all app events you want Branch use for triggering SKAdNetwork conversion value updates.

-- Assign unique values to each event (Apple accepts any number from 0 to 63) that represent their level of importance to you, where 63 is the highest priority and 0 is the lowest priority.
-Apple will always use the event with the highest priority, regardless if an event with a lower priority was tracked afterwards.
+- Assign unique values to each event (SKAdNetwork accepts any number from 1 to 63, with 0 reserved by the system for the initial install) that represent their level of importance to you, where 63 is the highest priority and 0 is the lowest priority.
+SKAdNetwork will always use the event with the highest priority, regardless if an event with a lower priority was tracked afterward.

 The Branch SDK versions below automatically handle SKAdNetwork in-app functionality.
 If you do not integrate Branch in the platforms below, please integrate directly with SKAdNetwork instead.